-Below: 1st photo - The leaf sheath is split at the top on the front, the ligule on this exampe with smooth rounded tip.
+Below: 1st photo - The leaf sheath is split at the top on the front, the ligule on this example has a smooth rounded tip.
 2nd photo - The back side of the sheath.
 3rd photo - the sheath of the flag leaf at the base of the panicle with several panicle branches rising.

 Below: Detail of the spikelet of Kentucky Bluegrass.
 Photo ©Anna Gardner, University of Iowa

-Below: 1st photo - the under side of the lef blade showing the slight center ridgeline.
+Below: 1st photo - the under side of the leaf blade showing the slight center ridgeline.
 2nd photo - the root system.

 Below: Florets in bloom.

 Below: Comparison drawing of the four non-arctic subspecies of Poa pratensis.
 Drawing by Sandy Long, ©Utah State University.

 Kentucky Bluegrass is a perennial introduced from Europe about 1700 and now found throughout the United States and Canada.
 In Minnesota it is present in most of the counties in the State.
 It is one of 18 species of Poa found in Minnesota, 10 of which are considered native grasses.
 Likewise, Canada Bluegrass is an introduction with similar coverage.